 You will likely need permits for work on the shoreline or in and near the water.
 Depending on the project type and location, you may need local, state, and/or federal permits.

 Even if you are doing something that helps improve habitat, you will likely need some type of permit, or at least formal permission from a regulatory authority, before you do any restoration activity.

 Watch Restore America’s Estuaries webinar recording on Overcoming Permitting Barriers to Unlock Coastal Resilience.

-To find your local, state, or tribal governments, type the following into a search engine: your state/county and then the type of agency you are wanting to connect with (e.g. local government, tribal representative, state government).
-For example, search for “Alabama beach restoration permitting” or “New Jersey environmental protection.”
-Also, try using terms that relate to your concern or solution.
-For example, “Florida coastal flooding help.”
-Try different terms, or combinations of, terms, such as “grants, restoration, invasive species, marsh, natural resources, volunteers, funding, etc.” It may take a few tries to find the site and information you are looking for.
+To find your local, state, or tribal governments, type the following into a search engine: your state/county and then the type of agency you are wanting to connect with (e.g., local government, tribal representative, state government).
+For example, search for “Delaware beach restoration permitting” or “New Jersey environmental protection.”
+Also try using terms that relate to your concern or solution.
+For example, “Maryland coastal flooding help.”
+Try different terms, or combinations of terms, such as “grants, restoration, invasive species, marsh, natural resources, volunteers, funding, etc.” It may take a few tries to find the site and information you are looking for.

 Local: Local permits may be required for work that affects the shoreline and/or water quality.
 A construction permit may be required if you build any structures.
 There may be other local permits that apply to your project.

 State: Laws and regulations vary greatly from state to state.
 Your state may require permits for actions that could affect wetlands or other aquatic habitats, water quality, native plants, fish and wildlife, shorelines, and more.

 Federal: The U.S. Army Corps of Engineers requires permits for any work affecting the waters of the United States.
 The U.S. Environmental Protection Agency regulates water-related actions under the Clean Water Act.
 Permits are required for actions that may affect endangered or threatened species.
 There may be other federal permits that apply to your project.